Paul Graham’s Do Things that Don’t Scale

-I loved Paul Graham’s latest essay, Do Things that Don’t Scale.
-Here are some of my highlights with notes:
+I loved Paul Graham’s essay, Do Things that Don’t Scale.
+This article covers my key takeaways and commentary.

 “A lot of would-be founders believe that startups either take off or don’t.
 You build something, make it available, and if you’ve made a better mousetrap, people beat a path to your door as promised.
 Or they don’t, in which case the market must not exist.
 Actually startups take off because the founders make them take off.”

--I’ve learned that the “if you build it they will come” theory is probably one of the biggest fallacies in startups.
+-I’ve learned that the “if you build it they will come” theory is largely a myth.
 It’s very rare for a company to acquire customers without some kind of distribution.
 And to the last sentence, at a startup, nothing happens until you make it happen.
 No one’s going to come to you or do it for you.
 Gravity is against you.

 “How do you find users to recruit manually?
 If you build something to solve your own problems, then you only have to find your peers, which is usually straightforward.”